Process

 low equipment costs, low operating costs, smaller installation, safer handling

-biomass agnostic – wet and lignified
+flexible – wet and lignified biomass

 water soluble and non-soluble biomass, wet and lignified biomass, huge potential of technically usable biomass